Physical properties of a generalized model of multilayer adsorption of dimers: Conclusion

 \section{Conclusion}

-We numerically investigated the morphology of a growing multilayer structure built on a one-dimensional substrate that represents a model of disordered and amorphous matters involving ballistic deposition of dimers.
-The occurrence probability of dimers with two possible orientations, horizontal and vertical, are selected at random with probability $p_0$ and $(1-p_0)$, respectively.
-The most interesting characteristic of the multilayer packing structures of dimers studied here is the dendritic morphology as depicted in Figs.\ \ref{fig:varp0}, \ref{fig:culsters} and \ref{fig:Hcincrease}, with a complex pore structure that is dominated by the contribution of the complex geometry of both the internal and the boundary parts of the system.
-In this work, a great deal of effort is dedicated to deeply analyze the physical properties of the percolation cluster, its critical behavior, nontrivial scaling laws, critical exponents in the thermodynamic limit (Sections \ref{sect:Percolation} and \ref{sect:Fractal}, Fig. \ref{fig:scalingHcandSmax}, Table \ref{table:1}) and the corresponding emergent electrical conductivity (Sec. \ref{sect:cunct}, Figs. \ref{fig:scalingsigma} and \ref{fig:areaesigmapc}, Tables \ref{table:2} and \ref{table:3}).
-The fractal aspects of the bulk and perimeter (Sec. \ref{sect:Interface}, Figs. \ref{fig:bounda} and \ref{fig:fractalbound}) of the structure has also been examined.
+We numerically investigated the morphology of a growing multilayer two-dimensional structure built on a one-dimensional substrate that represents a simple not yet studied model of disordered and amorphous matters involving ballistic deposition of dimers with two possible orientations, horizontal and vertical, selected at random with probability $p_0$ and $(1-p_0)$, respectively.
+The most interesting characteristic of the multilayer packing structures of dimers studied here is the dendritic morphology as depicted in Figs.\ \ref{fig:varp0}, \ref{fig:culsters} and \ref{fig:Hcincrease}, with a labyrinthine pore structure that is dominated by the contribution of the complex geometry of both the internal and the boundary parts of the system.
+In this work, a great deal of effort is dedicated to deeply analyzing the physical properties of the percolation cluster, its critical behavior, nontrivial scaling laws, critical exponents in the thermodynamic limit (Sections \ref{sect:Percolation} and \ref{sect:Fractal}, Fig. \ref{fig:scalingHcandSmax}, Table \ref{table:1}) and the corresponding emergent electrical conductivity (Sec.\ \ref{sect:cunct}, Figs.\ \ref{fig:scalingsigma} and \ref{fig:areaesigmapc}, Tables \ref{table:2} and \ref{table:3}).
+The fractal aspects of the bulk and perimeter (Sec.\ \ref{sect:Interface}, Figs.\ \ref{fig:bounda} and \ref{fig:fractalbound}) of the structure have also been examined.

-As a future problem, one may consider a modified version of the deposition process by introducing defects into the system, switching on stickiness of the dimers or in general $k$-mers, and also, bringing up the temperature effects that might influence the growth process itself, leading to describe a more realistic dynamics for a range of surface growth phenomena.
+As a future problem, one may consider a modified version of the deposition process by introducing defects into the system, general $k$-mers, and also, bringing up the diffusional and temperature effects that might influence the growth process itself, leading to describe a more realistic dynamics for a range of surface growth phenomena.
 Moreover, the present study can help researchers from other areas to quantify and control different levels of environmental concern linked to the accumulation of pollutants in trees, as well as in other natural and man-made structures, in places where contamination can reach different levels.